 Note: Individuals aged 25-60.
 An immigrant is someone not born in Belgium.
 A bar higher (lower) than 1 indicates the outcome is higher (lower) among the immigrant population.
+Hours per week and personal earnings are conditional on working.
 Source: EU-SILC 2004, 2010, and 2020.